her0ikur0i/JupyterProject/README.md

-Multiple scraper project file for multiple website.
+Multiple scraper project file for multiple website in jupyter environment.